-This report covers the low-intensity pre-treatment vegetation monitoring assessment performed on a non-native phreatophyte removal project submitted for the Rio Grande to the Greater Rio Grande Watershed Alliance.
+This report covers the low-intensity pre-treatment vegetation monitoring assessment performed on a non-native phreatophyte removal project submitted to the Greater Rio Grande Watershed Alliance.
 Following an explanation of monitoring methods, we will discuss background, observations, and assessment results for each project.